smaakage85/recorder/README.md

 #>
 #> [RECORD]
 #>
-#> ... recording meta data and statistics of 100 rows and 5 columns...
+#> ... recording meta data and statistics of 100 rows with 5 columns...
 #>
 #> [STOP]
 ```